 U.S.-China Aviation Cooperation Program

 The U.S.-China Aviation Cooperation Program (ACP) is designed to promote technical, policy and commercial cooperation between the U.S. and Chinese aviation sectors.
-In six program phases, USTDA has contributed over $8 million, with additional support from ACP's 50+ U.S. private sector members and four public members, including the Federal Aviation Administration and the Civil Aviation Administration of China.
-Recent export successes include the sale of two U.S.-made fire trucks by Oshkosh Corporation to Shanghai Hongqiao Airport for $1.5 million.
-In 2010 alone, ACP members together reported over $720 million in exports to China.
+USTDA support is frequently matched by additional support from ACP's 50+ U.S. private sector members and four public members, including the U.S. Federal Aviation Administration and the Civil Aviation Administration of China.
+Recent export successes include the sale of rescue and emergency management helicopters as part of China's response to recent natural calamities.
+Since 2004, ACP members have reported over $6 billion in U.S. exports to China.

 U.S. – India Aviation Cooperation Program

 The U.S.-India Aviation Cooperation Program is another bilateral public-private partnership that targets mutual interests and collaboration on the modernization requirements of India's rapid aviation sector growth.
 USTDA, the Federal Aviation Administration, U.S. aviation companies and the Government of India's aviation sector jointly support the cooperation program.
-Through it, USTDA has supported two bilateral Aviation Summits and other technical assistance projects that are aimed at helping India achieve and maintain global standards in civil aviation safety.
+Through it, USTDA has supported four bilateral Aviation Summits and reported development and export successes in satellite navigation systems, aircraft fleet modernization, air traffic management, and business aviation improvement.

 Africa Trade Lanes Partnership